Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Washington Home Heating Fuel Comparison

-Families have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the preferred choice in Washington, used by 2,796,352 or 52% of households.
-The next most popular primary heating fuel for Washington households is Electricity, used by 1,447,260 homes (27%).
+Households have a choice of fuels to choose from when it comes to heating.
+Natural Gas is the most common choice in Washington, used by 2,796,352 or 52% of families.
+The 2nd most popular primary heating fuel for Washington residents is Electricity, used by 1,447,260 homes (27%).
 The remaining homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Washington County Residential Primary Home Heating Fuel (in Number of Households)